 Using Continuous Glucose Monitors is Easy and Helps You Take Control of Your Blood Sugar Levels!

-Continuous Glucose Monitors (CGM) are effective at helping better manage diabetes!
+Continuous Glucose Monitors (CGM) are effective at helping people better manage their diabetes!

 Glucose meters tend to make testing much easier, but it can still be painful to constantly prick fingers for testing.
-Now, there is a way to avoid unnecessary finger pricks.
-A continuous glucose monitoring system (CGM) captures your blood sugar levels and shows whether it is increasing, decreasing, or remaining steady.
-The ability to identify trends in your blood glucose levels is a critical piece of diabetes management and will help you make informed decisions to prevent lows episodes, extreme highs, and erratic blood sugars.
-This additional information also helps you better understand how insulin, food, exercise, and other variables affect glucose values.
+Now, there is a way to avoid unnecessary fingersticks: continuous glucose monitoring (CGM).
+A CGM captures your blood sugar levels and shows whether it is increasing, decreasing, or remaining steady.
+The ability to identify trends in your blood glucose levels is a critical piece of diabetes management and will help you make informed decisions to prevent lows, extreme highs, and erratic blood sugars.
+This additional information also helps you better understand how insulin, food, exercise and other variables affect glucose values.
 View our top brands of CGMs.

 Have you Been Approved for a CGM?